 - Tuesday, August 31 at 12:00 p.m.
 CDT

-“North Dakota’s Center for Distance Education (NDCDE) is excited to partner with EmpowerU to provide vital social and emotional support for North Dakota’s learners.
+“North Dakota’s Center for Distance Education (NDCDE) is excited to partner with EmpowerU to provide vital emotional support for North Dakota’s learners.
 EmpowerU has a program that includes quality curriculum and live support through regular interaction with mental health professionals,” said NDCDE Superintendent Matthew Lonn, Ed.D.
 “Every student in North Dakota regardless of where they live should have access to this level of mental health support, and we believe this program is an exciting step in making that a reality.“

 EmpowerU equips students with the skills to build persistence, resilience and success by pairing interactive daily lessons with 1:1 support from online instructors.
 These instructors, who have master’s degrees and a high degree of training in EmpowerU’s programs, serve as life coaches to personalize and apply the course content based on each student’s goals and barriers.